Team Lurgy (Fergus + Lucy) made their debut last weekend at the Nevada Derby 50 miler endurance ride.

 As soon as we rounded the corner at the northern-most point of the loop, both horses brightened considerably from their Death March.
 They had no interest in eating or drinking from the fare provided by the Ride, but every interest in catching the group of horses about eight minutes ahead of us.
 That took about ten minutes and then Fergus and I returned to our battle of wills on exactly what speed was appropriate for an unfit horse, given that we still had 8 miles or so still to go.

 And it was this portion of the ride where Fergus really shined – a very long straight road for the last six miles – the least interesting part of the entire day.
-We got up on the soft verge and he showed me his bestest medium trot (the one I didn’t realise he possessed) and the miles flew by.
+We got up on the soft verge and he showed me his bestest medium trot (the one I didn’t realize he possessed) and the miles flew by.
 I’ve never ridden a horse that could cover ground quite so effortlessly before and it was a true gift at the end of a long day on the trail.

 We completed the ride dead last in 9.5 hours, but Fergus was still pratting around at trot-out during vetting – displaying his sideways stupid trot and bellowing for his buddies (standing right next to him).
 Finishing with such a happy horse was the second gift of the day.